fvhde/fvhde.github.io/_posts/2023-10-28-compare-cypress-playwright.md

 ### Setting up Cypress and run tests

-The documentation on installing Cypress itself is pretty user friendly:
+The documentation on installing Cypress itself is pretty user friendly, so rather than repeat material this section will highlight some of the key areas.

 https://docs.cypress.io/guides/getting-started/installing-cypress#System-requirements